“The groves were God’s first temples.”

 Five steps to bigger bluer blueberries:

 - Clay soils are not favorable for blueberries.
-In order to reach a more suitable soil, try planting bushes in raised beds (about 4 inches) with rich, workable soil.
-This will ensure proper drainage and a more organic media for blueberry production.
+To achieve a more suitable soil, try planting bushes in raised beds (about 4 inches) with rich, workable soil.
+This will ensure proper drainage and more organic media for blueberry production.